HEASARC/heasoftpy/README.md

 - `stderr`: If `True`, make `stderr` separate from `stdout`.
 The default is `False`, so `stderr` is written to `stdout`.
 - `allow_failure`: **For version 1.5 and above**, this parameter controls how task failure is handled.
-If `True`, the task will continue without raising any errors or warnings and the status can be found in the result output.
+If `True` (default), the task will continue without raising any errors or warnings and the status can be found in the result output.
-    If `False` (default), the task will raise an `Exception` and terminate.
+    If `False`, the task will raise an `Exception` and terminate.
     If `"warn"`, the task will raise a warning and continue excecution.
 The behavior for versions 1.4 and below is equivalent to `allow_failure=True`, no exception or warning is issued and the status can be found in the result.